akoenig/imacss/README.md

 ## What?

 Okay, enough words.
 Let's dive straight into a transformation example.
-If we assume that you have two SVGs, like `github.svg` and `quitter.svg`, `imacss` would generate this CSS code for you.
+If we assume that you have two SVGs, like `github.svg` and `quitter.svg`, `imacss` will generate this CSS code for you.

 ```css
 .imacss.imacss-github {